 Beginning in late 2007, the United States entered a recession, which many believe could be prolonged.
 As the economy continued to deteriorate in 2008, spending by both consumers and businesses declined significantly, which has impacted the broader financial and credit markets and has reduced the availability of debt and equity capital for the market as a whole and financial firms in particular.
-This reduction in spending has had an adverse effect on a number of the industries in which some of our portfolio companies as well.
+This reduction in spending has had an adverse effect on a number of the industries in which some of our portfolio companies operate, and on certain of our portfolio companies as well.